-We recognise the links between poor health, unmet family planning needs, environmental degradation, food insecurity, gender inequality and vulnerability to climate change.
+We recognise the links between poor health, unmet family planning needs, gender inequality, food insecurity, environmental degradation and vulnerability to climate change.

-As a holistic response to these interconnected challenges, we have developed an integrated Population-Health-Environment (PHE) approach, which combines reproductive health services with our marine conservation, sustainable fisheries and coastal livelihood initiatives.
+As a holistic response to these interconnected challenges, we have developed an integrated Population-Health-Environment (PHE) approach combining reproductive health services with marine conservation, sustainable fisheries and coastal livelihood initiatives.

 Sir David Attenborough - Renowned naturalist, broadcaster and presenter of the BBC's Madagascar series

 A model for everyone working to conserve the natural life-support systems of our troubled planet."